 Before you can do better, you have to imagine what better looks like.
 Even if you can’t imagine what a better life looks like, you know what your terrible situation currently feels like.
 You don’t need to see exactly where you’ll be, but you can imagine any number of lives different than the one you currently have.

 The vision doesn’t have to be perfect.
+You don’t need the best visualization of the future.
 It doesn’t even have to be realistic.
 It just needs to get you to see your physical surroundings in a slightly different light.

 This is the part people get caught up on because they have no imagination.
 When you lack imagination, you’re forced to accept your surroundings as they appear.